A Comprehensive Guide to Google Analytics and Understanding Your WordPress Site Traffic

 - Pageviews increased at a slightly faster clip, which is a good sign suggesting that each user is viewing more pages now than they did last year.

-- The is confirmed by the increase in the Pages / Session metric.
+- This is confirmed by the increase in the Pages / Session metric.

 - The Average Session Duration has also increased considerably, and